HPV and Cancer

 Can the HPV vaccine be given at older ages?

 Yes, the vaccine can be given to adults between the ages of 27 and 45 who didn’t receive all vaccine doses earlier.
 Adults in this age group benefit less from the vaccine because they are more likely to have been exposed to HPV already.
-But if you are concerned that you are at risk for new HPV infections, you should talk with your health care provider about whether the vaccine may be right for you.
+Therefore vaccination is not routinely recommended for people in this age group.
+If you are concerned that you are at risk for a new HPV infection, talk with your health care provider about whether HPV vaccination may be right for you.

 Learn more about the human papillomavirus (HPV) vaccine.